CSSjieun/data-harvesting-assignment/README.md

 link_comments <- link_comments |> rename("text" = "response_list.data.children.data.body")
 ```
 We repeated this 5 times in total to get 500 comments (it is limited to request 100 comments per one GET request).
-Not to make comments duplicated a lot, we changed sort parameter in query parameters as "best", "relevance", "top", "hot", and "new".
+Not to make comments duplicated a lot, we changed sort parameter in query parameters as **"best", "relevance", "top", "hot", and "new"**.

 Step 4.
 Merge all the dataset.